several surgical instruments on a table and doctors in operation room

 Suppose an MRI scan reveals disc impingement of a nerve root, which branches out from the spinal canal.
 In that case, the patient’s symptoms usually manifest as shooting pain, numbness, and stabbing sensations down the arms and legs.

-Neurologists are the physicians who conduct and analyze the nerve conduction study results.
+Neurologists, among many other skills, are the physicians who conduct and analyze the results of nerve conduction studies.

-A nerve conduction study measures the speed at which electrical signals travel down nerve pathways that activate muscle movement.
-Ultimately specific nerve groups can be traced back to nerve roots and associated with a particular level and location of the spine.
+The nerve conduction study measures the speed at which electrical signals travel down nerve pathways that activate muscle movement.
+Ultimately, specific nerve groups can be traced back to nerve roots and associated with a particular level and location of the spine.

 The treatment for minor disk injuries, such as a bulge without herniation, begins conservatively with physical therapy and anti-inflammatories.